 Double bottom patterns describe the drop of a stock, followed by a rebound, then another drop to the same support level.
 This gives it the W look.

-The twice touched low is now seen as a key level of support.
-Double bottoms can be found on any chart timeframe.
+Thus, the twice touched low is now seen as a key level of support by traders.
+Double bottoms can be found on any chart time frame.
 But as with most chart patterns, these work the best over a longer view of time.